cambridge-cares/TheWorldAvatar/Agents/CEAAgent/README.md

 ### 4.5.
 Historical Weather Data
 The agent will attempt to retrieve historical weather data for the location of the building in the request received, to use as input to CEA.
 Then, the agent will create a EPW file based on the retrieved historical data, which will be passed to CEA as the weather input.
 The historical weather data need to be at least 1 year duration in hourly format for CEA to run successfully.
 In the event where the retrieved historical weather data do not satisfy the aforementioned requirement by CEA or where the agent fails to retrieve historical weather data, the agent will run CEA with the default EPW file defined by CEA's own database as the weather input.

-WARNING: Please note that the CEA Agent assumes that the historical weather data is stored in a PostgreSQL database that uses the same username and password as the stack PostgreSQL.
+WARNING: Please note that the CEA Agent assumes that the historical weather data is stored in the stack Blazegraph and PostgreSQL database.

 ## 5. Information Retrieved from PostGIS
 ### 5.1.
 Terrain Data